MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/02-data-protection-compliance.md

     islab: true
 ---

-# Lab 2 Exercise 1: Protect Agent data
+# Exercise 2: Protect Agent data

 Scenario: Security teams flag that an agent may surface sensitive content in Copilot Chat.
 The admin uses Purview, DLP Policies, and sensitivity labels to restrict what data the agent can process.